KeithSloan/GDML/README.md

 Or run gmshVer.py ( In the Workbench Utils directory )

-To see what verions of Gmsh are available to install
+To see what versions of Gmsh are available to install

     pip install gmsh==